datasciencecampus/ft-hackathon-python-team/README.md

 ## Acknowledgements
-This game was made by Nathan Williams, Olivia Gibson, Iasmina Ursul, Dragos Cozma and Vicky Hoolohan [This project structure is based on the `govcookiecutter` template project][govcookiecutter].
+This game was made by Nathan Williams, Olivia Gibson, Iasmina Ursul, Dragos Cozma and Vicky Hoolohan.
+[This project structure is based on the `govcookiecutter` template project][govcookiecutter].